PlamenStilyianov/Practical-Application-1/README.md

 #### Overall conclusion the ‘Carry out & Take away’ is very popular to drivers at age groups 21, 26 and 50, who travel alone or with friends, and without a kid on the board.

-### Overall conclusion for all accepted coupons is 56.8%, mostly rejected coupons are 'Coffee House' and Bar.
+### Overall conclusion for all accepted coupon's rate is 56.8%, mostly rejected coupons are 'Coffee House' and Bar.
-### Looking at the point of passengers with kids on the board most accepted coupon is 'Restorand<20', traveling with Friend(s) most accepted coupon is 'Carry out and Take away' house.
+### Looking at the case of passengers with kids on the board most accepted coupon is 'Restorand<20', and traveling with Friend(s) most accepted coupon is 'Carry out and Take away' house.
-### Regarding the age of passabgers, who accept most of the coupons, are 21, 26 abd 50 age groups.
+### Regarding the age of passabgers, who accepted most of the coupons,  is 26 and (21, 50) age groups.
+Note: the age group 21 is under 21 and the age group 50 is 50 plus, those groups are summary ones.